mv1742/PUI2018_mv1742/HW9_mv1742/xc1454_plotReview_mv1742.md

 The title could have used a clear format for the date. e.g. "September 2014" It is not clear what the dashes mean (error bars?)
+The legend obstructs the data.
+Make sure to put the legend where the data visualization is not compromised.

 ## ESTHETIC